Our Little Sam

 I know, I know, you think I’m telling tales.
 Like I said, everyone does until they come over and witness it for themselves.
 But did you know he even went into our storage closet and raided the Christmas decorations?
 It was my fault really, for not sealing them up too well…

-Normally, Sam does not tolerate being “held”, but this time, he made an exception.
+Normally, Sam does not tolerate anyone holding him, but this time, he made an exception.
 This time when I let him go, he was so thankful, he hung out with me the rest of the day 🙂 But he’ll still pull as many shenanigans as he can possibly get into in a days time!
 When his bedtime comes, much like that “16 month old without a nap”, I’m READY for him to be in bed!

-But, before he flies off to his tree for the night, he always spends some time just hanging out and winding down, usually on my arm, sometimes on Jimmy’s shoulder while he’s sitting reading his paper.
+But, before he flies off to his tree for the night, he always spends some time just hanging out and winding down.
+This time is usually on my arm, sometimes on Jimmy’s shoulder while he’s sitting reading his paper.
 Sometimes he just lays flat down on his stomach as if to say, “Man, I’m tired!”

 I never dreamed such a teeny tiny creature could take up such a space in a person’s heart.
 I’ve had birds before, and even birds that could mimic talking, but Sam really takes the cake.
 I just wish you could see more than these pictures, because he’s a real character.
 And he’ll tell you so! 🙂

 As always, thanks for stopping by.
-I know this was a longer post than I usually send out, but I had just got to thinking about how Sam just turned a year old in June, and he deserved some blog-time.
+I know this was a longer post than I usually send out.
+I was just thinking about how Sam just turned a year old in June, and he deserved some blog-time.